 Bloating, constipation, heaviness after meals, or a feeling of incomplete bowel movement may not only indicate poor nutrition but also point to functional disorders of the gastrointestinal system.

 Factors such as slowed gut motility, stress, sedentary lifestyle, and lack of dietary fiber can all contribute to discomfort.
-In such cases, over-the-counter medications and natural remedies can gently regulate digestion and ease symptoms.
+In such cases, natural products can gently regulate digestion and ease discomfort.

 Constipation is generally defined as having fewer than three bowel movements per week, often accompanied by straining or a sensation of incomplete evacuation.
 Bloating may result from excessive gas, imbalanced gut flora, enzyme deficiency, or sluggish bowel movement.